Learning Algebraic Representation for Systematic Generalization in Abstract Reasoning: The alans Learner

 \paragraph{Operator Execution}

 To predict the algebraic representation of the answer, we solve another inner-level optimization similar to \cref{eqn:binary}, but now treating the representation of the answer as a variable:

-where the expectation is taken with respect to context panels in the last row.
-The optimization also admits a closed-form solution (see Appendix for details), which corresponds to the execution of the induced operator in \cref{eqn:binary}.
+where the expectation is taken \wrt context panels in the last row.
+The optimization also admits a closed-form solution (please refer to the Appendix for details), which corresponds to the execution of the induced operator in \cref{eqn:binary}.

 The predicted representation is decoded probabilistically as the predicted belief state of the solution,

 \paragraph{Answer Selection}

 Based on \cref{eqn:factor,eqn:operator}, estimating the answer distribution is now boiled down to estimating the conditional answer distributions for each attribute.
 Here, we propose to model it based on the \ac{jsd} of the predicted belief state and that of a choice,